DF-LLaVA: Unlocking MLLMs for Synthetic Image Detection via Knowledge Injection and Conflict-Driven Self-Reflection: Abstract

 \section{Abstract}

 With the increasing prevalence of synthetic images, evaluating image authenticity and locating forgeries accurately while maintaining human interpretability remains a challenging task.
 Existing detection models primarily focus on simple authenticity classification, ultimately providing only a forgery probability or binary judgment, which offers limited explanatory insights into image authenticity.
 Moreover, while MLLM-based detection methods can provide more interpretable results, they still lag behind expert models in terms of pure authenticity classification accuracy.
-To address this, we propose \textbf{DF-LLaVA}, a simple yet effective framework that \textit{unlocks the intrinsic discrimination potential of MLLMs.} Our approach first extracts latent knowledge from MLLMs and then injects it into training via prompts.
+To address this, we propose \textbf{DF-LLaVA}, a novel and effective framework that \textit{unlocks the intrinsic discrimination potential of MLLMs.} Our approach first mines latent knowledge from the MLLM itself and then injects it into the model via fine-tuning.
+During inference, conflict signals arising from the model’s predictions activate a self-reflection process, leading to the final refined responses.
 This framework allows LLaVA to achieve outstanding detection accuracy exceeding expert models while still maintaining the interpretability offered by MLLMs.
-Extensive experiments confirm the superiority of our DF-LLaVA, achieving both high accuracy and explainability in synthetic image detection.
-Code is available online at: \url{https://github.com/Eliot-Shen/DF-LLaVA}.
+Extensive experiments confirm the superiority of DF-LLaVA, achieving both high accuracy and explainability in synthetic image detection.